AFellowSpeedrunner/SmolXP/README.md

 Incredibly, TinyXP is able to run with just 24MB of RAM and 32MB of VRAM.

+## Alright this is crazy.
+Github isn't keeping up with views but its been 21 MINUTES since I uploaded 1.1 and there is 530+ CLONES TODAY WHAT THE HELL??

 ## Known Bugs and Issues
 ### None so far.